ecrosstexas/ecrosstexas.com-excellent/src/posts/2023-04-04-mel-george.md

 ---
 title: 'Who is Mel Duncan?
 And What is the GRN?'
-description: "RE Melton Duncan on the Presbyterian & Reformed Churchmen Podcast"
+description: "RE Melton Duncan on the Presbyterian & Reformed Churchmen Podcast."
 anchortext: YouTube
 url: "https://www.youtube.com/watch?v=DJX_y8eGwCA"
 date: 2023-04-04T12:26:47